 Heck, I’d like to know what happens at every stage as we crush water down to neutronium!
 Unfortunately I’m mortal, with lots to do.
 So I recommend these:

-• Martin Chaplin, Ice phases.
+• Martin Chaplin, Water phase diagram.

 • Norman Anderson, The many phases of ice.